 Vending Outside of Uptown Charlotte

-To sell items in the public right of way (streets and sidewalks) in the City of Charlotte, excluding Uptown (link to section on selling Uptown), vendors can obtain a Peddler’s License.
+To sell items in the public right of way (streets and sidewalks) in the City of Charlotte, excluding Uptown, vendors can obtain a Peddler’s License.

 Vending or “peddling” activity in the City of Charlotte is described as a transaction where food or merchandise is exchanged between a seller (on foot or by vehicle) and a buyer who pays a retail price for the goods.
 This activity is governed by the City of Charlotte Peddling Ordinance.
 (Part II, Chapter 6, Article VIII of the Code of Ordinances).

 Apply for this permit in person at the Hal Marshall Service Center, 700 N. Tryon Street.
 The Zoning Counter is located on the main floor.